- Planning and Design

 Client: Owners of various buildings in the Conservation Area and ‘Denbigh THI’

-Architect: Lloyd Evans Pritchard, Purcell Miller Tritton, Chris Sanders, Adrian Jones, ISP Architects
+Architect: Lloyd Evans Pritchard, Purcell Miller Tritton, Chris Sanders, Adrian Jones, ISP Architects.
+For further details of the design and delivery teams, please contact the Architects.

 Date of Completion: December 2006